Just want to know how to deadlift with proper form? Here you go:

 And this if you want to strengthen your back:

 No, but you shouldn’t lower it slowly either.

-Dropping the weight saves you a little energy between reps, but it comes with more cons than pros:
+Dropping the weight (simply releasing the bar from the top) saves you a little energy between reps, but it comes with more cons than pros:

 You also don’t want to descend too slowly, though, because it wastes energy that you want to give to the upward portion of the lift, which is far more important for strength and muscle gain.

 Instead, you want to quickly lower the weight in a straight line to the floor while keeping your hands on the bar.

 Here’s a good example of what I’m talking about:

 He isn’t just dropping the bar from the top, but he also isn’t slowly and carefully lowering it to the floor, either.